Clover-London-Fog/Survey-Flowcharts/README.md

 # Survey-Flowcharts-or-Diagrams
  Short Description: Use of R (Graphviz and DiagrammeR) and excel to build pretty charts to visualize survey question structure and conditional logic.

+ Includes, created and stylized clusters AND created subnodes(?) within Mrecord boxes.
+And how to create edges that stem from those subnodes (subboxes?).

 >[!info]
 >I use Limesurvey.
 Because limesurvey allows one to export a survey, I can use R to sift through the export to build a dataframe of questions within a survey.
 However, at this current time, I simply update a formulated excel worksheet that R pulls to create updated visuals

+Here is an edited image of the diagram made for a small survey.
+I will replace this one at some point, I think.

 ![ExampleClusterDiagram](https://github.com/Clover-London-Fog/Survey-Flowcharts/blob/main/Rplot.jpg?raw=true)